ynyz/srsly-wrong-transcripts/SRSLY Wrong ep 0298 - BONUS Q&A How To Make Library Socialism Now - transcript.md

 S: Do you think your friend who wants to use the lending library is going to be like "oh great i trust you guys.
 Well, nice to meet you."

 A: Yeah.
-Or they'll be like well maybe i'll just buy my own drill.
+Or they'll be like well maybe I'll just buy my own drill.

-S:😆
+S:😆 (laughing)
-A:😆
+A:😆 (laughing)

 S: Okay. s- Um... yeah there's so much more to say here and another things it but we're, we are out of time.
 We went overtime.
 We've got more questions that we wanted to tackle, so we're going to do a part two.